 Employee experience: How to empower employees at work

-There’s a huge pressure for company leaders to invest in and adapt to modern technology to improve the employee experience as a whole.
+There is definitely a need for company leaders to invest in and adapt to modern technology to improve the employee experience as a whole.
 In this digital world, employees expect a productive and enjoyable work experience.
 And, with the help of this technology, leaders can also take back time to focus on what matters: their people.

-Joan Burke, Chief People Officer for DocuSign believes that once you have the modern technology in place, the key to a positive employee experience lies in creating a culture of empowerment.
+Joan Burke, Chief People Officer for DocuSign, believes that once you have the technology in place, the key to a positive employee experience is creating a culture of employee empowerment.

-Burke shares how investing in manager training, embracing failure, and empowering employee decision making have been crucial to creating a culture where employees take ownership of their careers.
-What’s more, employees feel comfortable making decisions that push themselves and move the company forward.
+Burke says that investing in management training, learning to embrace failure, and empowering employee decision making have been crucial to creating a culture where employees take ownership of their careers.
+What’s more, in this environment, employees feel comfortable making decisions that push themselves and move the company forward.

 Empower employee decision making